skywind3000/asyncrun.vim/README.md

 ### Update tags in background

-Sometimes, updating tags is very slow in large projects.
+Updating tags is very slow for large projects.
 Previously, there is nothing you can do while waiting ctags running.
-And with AsyncRun, we can continue editing / navigating our source code while running the ctags:
+And now with AsyncRun, we can continue editing / navigating our source code while running the ctags:

 ```VimL
 :AsyncRun ctags -R --fields=+S .